 Japanese Candle Stick Chart Reading Introduction Tutorial

 Throughout my decade of trading, one of the most important skills needed to be successful in the Stock Market is mastering the art of Candlestick reading.
-Candlestick reading can, at times, give you an indication of highly accurate future price movement.
+Candlestick reading can give you an indication of highly accurate future price movement.

 There are easy patterns, complex patterns, fake patterns, and so forth in Candlestick reading.
 That is why a careful study and countless reviews of thousands of candlestick patterns over decades of stock charts will be required to give you the experience needed to develop an edge in the Stock Market.
 This article will provide an overview of Japanese Candlesticks and my thoughts.
 Hopefully, that will inspire you to master your art form of interpreting them when chart reading.